€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Supplementary pension plan set up for senior executives

-VINCI SA and its subsidiary VINCI Management have set up a defined benefit pension plan for their senior executives, with the aim of guaranteeing them a supplementary annual pension.
-The table below presents the main features of this plan, which is now closed to new members in application of new regulatory provisions:
+VINCI SA and its subsidiary VINCI Management have set up a defined benefit pension plan for their senior executives, with the aim ofguaranteeing them a supplementary annual pension.
+This plan, now closed to new members due to new regulatory provisions, has thefollowing main features:

 Supplementary pension plan set up for senior executives